thepassle/webcomponents-from-zero-to-hero/README.md

 Got the general overview?
 Great!
 You'll find quite a lot things have changed in our code, so let's take a closer look.

 The first thing you might have noticed is that the way we handled the rendering of our component has completely changed.
 In our old app we had to imperatively create a `template` element, set its innerHTML, clone it, and append it to our shadowroot.
-When we wanted to update our component, we had to completely empty our list, create a bunch of new elements, set their attributes and add their event listeners and append them to the dom.
+When we wanted to update our component, we had to completely empty our list, create a bunch of new elements, set their attributes, add their event listeners and append them to the DOM.
 I'm getting a headache just reading that.
 What we've done instead is delegate all the rendering to lit-html.

 Now we only declare our template once, we can set attributes, properties and events _declaratively_, and just call lit-html's `render` function when we need to.
 The great thing about lit-html is that it's _fast_ and _efficient_ at rendering; It looks only at the dynamic expressions, and changes only what _needs_ to be updated, instead of rerendering our list entirely for every change.
 And all this without the overhead of a framework or VDOM!